12 Top-Rated Day Trips from Lyon

 Address: Domaine des grottes du Cerdon, 01450 Labalme

-10 Château Grillet
+11. Château Grillet

 The château has an illustrious history.
-Girard Desargues, who was an architect, mathematician, and the adviser to Cardinal Richelieu, retired in the Château-Grillet from 1648 during France's civil war.
-One of Desargues' friends was the famous mathematician Blaise Pascal who visited the château in 1652.
+Girard Desargues, who was an architect, mathematician, and the adviser to Cardinal Richelieu, retired at the Château-Grillet in 1648 during France's civil war.
+One of Desargues' friends was the famous mathematician Blaise Pascal, who visited the château in 1652.

 Address: Château Grillet, 42410 Verin